softwaresaved/2020-04-30-ramp-swc/novice/python-unit-testing/04-tdd.md

 > ## Learning Objectives {.objectives}
 >
 > * How to choose which unit tests to write to test as much of the code as possible
+> * How to use code coverage to determine how much of our code is being tested
 > * Using tests to drive the development of the code, through Test-Driven Development (TDD)

 Libraries like `nose` can't think of test cases for us.
 We still have to decide what to test and how many tests to run.
 Our best guide here is economics: we want the tests that are most likely to give us useful information that we don't already have.
 For example, if `rectangle_area([0, 0, 1, 1])` works, there's probably not much point testing `rectangle_area((0, 0, 2, 2))`, since it's hard to think of a bug that would show up in one case but not in the other.